robtweed/ewd-qoper8/guide.md

 Master process will now shut down
 ```

-You’ll see that it reports starting a worker process to handle the message that was added to the queue - in this case with a process id (PID) of 12581.
+You'll see that it reports starting a worker process to handle the message that was added to the queue - in this case with a process id (PID) of 12581.

-As we’ve not yet specified a specific handler function for incoming messages, by default the worker process simply sends an error message back to the master process, which, as a result, returns the worker process to the available pool.
+As we've not yet specified a specific handler function for incoming messages, by default the worker process simply sends an error message back to the master process, which, as a result, returns the worker process to the available pool.
 The error message confirms that no handler was defined for the message.

-Note that worker process 12581 is not shut down after it has finished handling the message, but persists, waiting and available for handling any future messages that are added to the queue (which, of course, in this example, doesn’t happen).
+Note that worker process 12581 is not shut down after it has finished handling the message, but persists, waiting and available for handling any future messages that are added to the queue (which, of course, in this example, doesn't happen).

 As in the previous example, after 10 seconds, ewd-qoper8 is instructed to shut down.
 This time you can see that the master process first signals the worker process to shut down, then waits for a few seconds before shutting itself down.

-If you leave ewd-qoper8 running, you’ll see it regularly reporting the duration that each worker process has been idle.
+If you leave ewd-qoper8 running, you'll see it regularly reporting the duration that each worker process has been idle.
 If the default idle limit (1 hour, or 3,600,000ms) is exceeded, ewd-qoper8 will shut down the worker process.
 As soon as a new message is added to the queue, ewd-oper8 will immediately start a new worker process to handle it.

-As before, if you don’t use ewd-qoper8’s `stop()` method within your script, CTRL&C or a SIGINT message will shut down ewd-qoper8.
+As before, if you don't use ewd-qoper8's `stop()` method within your script, CTRL&C or a SIGINT message will shut down ewd-qoper8.

 ## Handling Multiple Messages

-So far we’ve only queued a single message.
-It’s worth looking at what happens if multiple messages are added to the queue.
+So far we've only queued a single message.
+It's worth looking at what happens if multiple messages are added to the queue.
 The following example (see test3.js in the /tests folder) will
 queue two messages:
 ```javascript
 var qoper8 = require('ewd-qoper8');